STAT545-UBC/STAT545-UBC-original-website/block007_first-use-rmarkdown.md

 Launch RStudio, probably in the Project that corresponds to the repository where you are keeping all STAT 545 coursework.
 Make sure the workspace is clean and you've launched a fresh R process.
 Make sure the working directory is sensible.

+*this should be a repo that is already syncing with a github remote*

 ### Step 2: Practice with RStudio's boilerplate R Markdown document

 I am modelling "walk before you run" here.
 It is best, especially for novices, to increase complexity in small increments.
 We will test our system's ability to render the ["hello world"](http://en.wikipedia.org/wiki/%22Hello,_world!%22_program) of R Markdown documents before we muddy the waters with our own, probably buggy, documents.